 The Committee consists of normally three students from each year group, as well as members of academic staff.
 We meet once a term over a light lunch.
-The Chair is always an undergraduate (currently Gemma Francis (gemma.francis@trinity.ox.ac.uk)), and the Secretary is currently the Deputy Administrator (Academic), Philippa Moss, who is also an ex officio member of the Committee.
-Other ex officio members of the Committee are the Director of Studies, Dr Adrian Taylor, the Practical Class Organiser and Part II Project Organiser, Prof Keyna O'Reilly, and the Industrial Visits Organiser, Prof. Kyriakos Porfyrakis.
-In addition, one member of academic staff from the Faculty of Materials is an elected member (Prof Michael Moody).
+The Chair is always an undergraduate (currently Yuyang Shen (yuyang.shen@stcatz.ox.ac.uk)), and the Secretary is currently the Deputy Administrator (Academic), Philippa Moss, who is also an ex officio member of the Committee.
+Other ex officio members of the Committee are the Director of Studies, Dr Adrian Taylor, the Chair of Faculty, Prof James Marrow, the Practical Courses Organiser, Prof Sergio Lozano-Perez, and the Part II Project Organiser, Prof Keyna O'Reilly.

 Probably the most obvious indication to undergraduates of the JCCU's existence is the lecture and coursework feedback questionnaires that are considered by the Committee each term.
 We are currently trialling the use of electronic questionnaires and the online surveys will be available towards the end of each course or piece of coursework.
 The questionnaires are analysed and summarized by the Deputy Administrator (Academic).

 Positive comments are encouraged as well as negative ones.
 Please do take the time to complete these.
 All comments are carefully considered by the Academic Committee and both major and minor changes are continually made to courses in the light of student feedback.
 In addition, a summary of the completed questionnaires is available to the Head of Department, for use in lecturers' annual appraisals, and cases for promotion and references.
 If you have any issues regarding the course, from lectures, to practicals, to maths classes, you should raise these with your year representative who in turn will raise them at the following JCCU meeting.
-Details of the current members are available on the department website at www.materials.ox.ac.uk/teaching/ug/jccu.
+Details of the current members are available on the Materials Teaching Committees area of Weblearn at https://weblearn.ox.ac.uk/portal/site/:mpls:materials:tcomms.

 Another role of the JCCU is to arrange social functions (such as the annual drinks party) and overseas industrial tours (usually annually).
-Recent successes were the industrial tours to: Krakow in Poland Easter 2014, Ontario in Canada Easter 2015, Sweden in Easter 2016 and Beijing in Easter 2017.
+Recent successes were the industrial tours to: Ontario in Canada Easter 2015, Sweden in Easter 2016, Beijing in Easter 2017 and the south of France in Easter 2018.
 The Worshipful Company of Armourers and Brasiers, The Worshipful Company of Ironmongers, The IOM3 and industrial sponsors supported these trips.